-Action 14: Update Clause 21.04-5 Tourism to recognise the further growth of Puffing Billy as a tourism asset.
+Action 15: Update Clause 21.04-5 Tourism to recognise the further growth of Puffing Billy as a tourism asset.

-Action 15: Amend Clause 21.04-5 Tourism to recognise the emerging tourism role that Gumbuya World will have within the Shire.
+Action 6: Amend Clause 21.04-5 Tourism to recognise the emerging tourism role that Gumbuya World will have within the Shire.

-Action 16: Update Clause 21.04-5 Tourism to recognise the role that Pakenham Racecourse in drawing visitors to the area, providing associated jobs both direct and as a flow on effect.
+Action 17: Update Clause 21.04-5 Tourism to recognise the role that Pakenham Racecourse in drawing visitors to the area, providing associated jobs both direct and as a flow on effect.

-Action 17: Include a review of the township strategies as "Further strategic work" under Clause 21.03-3 Rural Townships.
+Action 18: Include a review of the township strategies as "Further strategic work" under Clause 21.03-3 Rural Townships and under Clause 21.07 Local area plans under each township as appropriate.

-Action 18: Delete sections in Clause 21.07 Local Areas that are not considered relevant to land use and development.
+Action 19: Delete content in Clause 21.07 Local Areas that is not considered relevant to land use and development, move the Local Areas in the Western Port Region to a new Clause 21.08, and amend Clause 21.07 to retain only the Local Areas in the Hills Region.

-Action 19: Update the MSS to address the issues of:
+Action 20: Update the MSS to address the issues of: